-Type 2 diabetes is the most common type of diabetes, with around 3 million people in the UK diagnosed with the condition.
+Type 2 diabetes is the most common type of diabetes, with around 3.6 million people in the UK diagnosed with the condition, according to Diabetes UK.

-Insulin is used by the body to manage glucose, or sugar, levels in the blood and to convert glucose into energy.
+Insulin is used by the body to manage glucose (sugar) levels in the blood and helps the body use glucose for energy.

 For some people, type 2 diabetes may be managed through diet and exercise.
-Other people may also need medication to manage blood sugar.
+Other people may also need medication, and sometimes insulin, to manage blood sugar.

 Risk factors for type 2 diabetes include being over 40, having a family history of diabetes, being of South Asian, African-Caribbean or Middle Eastern origin or being overweight or obese.